oskardrums/ebpf/README.md

     $ rebar3 edoc

-The documentation for the latest version can be browsed at https://oskardrums.github.io/ebpf/
+The documentation for the latest release can be browsed on [hexdocs](https://hexdocs.pm/ebpf/).
+Documentation for the `main` branch is also available [here](https://oskardrums.github.io/ebpf/).

 Usage
 -----